For most of the few people watching it was most likely a minor incident in a soccer match involving O, my then seven-year-old son

-I also felt a sense of retrospective failure, thinking Oran, even at that age, was better than I ever was.
+I also felt a sense of retrospective failure, thinking O, even at that age, was better than I ever was.
 There was excitement in that too.
 But maybe we were just different: as a defender, I was okay at putting out fires; maybe as a more attack-minded player, he is better at lighting them?
 Who knows?
 We’re different, anyway.

 It has been interesting, seeing what players and opposition sidelines can get up to, even at this level.
 I have seen some wonderful contests, and displays of pint-sized virtuosity, endeavour and derring-do that have lifted my heart.

 All the negative stuff you’d see highlighted on Match of the Day or on Champions League night is there too: cynical fouling, diving, conning referees by jumping over tackles and going to ground writhing in agony, and even clapping when an opposition player is yellow-carded.

 But kids’ football is still the best free theatre one could ever hope to attend.
-And since my pitchside epiphany I have never shouted an instruction, to Oran or to any of his team-mates, confining myself to the usual, no doubt bland, encouragement and positive exhortation.
+And since my pitchside epiphany I have never shouted an instruction, to O or to any of his team-mates, confining myself to the usual, no doubt bland, encouragement and positive exhortation.